-- Statements can be trusted in several ways: non labeled statements, which include the predefined functions, are always trusted (i.e., the nodes marked with (◊) in Figs. 15 and 17 will be discarded by the debugger); statements and modules can be trusted before starting the debugging process; and statements can also be trusted on the fly. - A correct module can be given before starting a debugging session.
+- A correct module can be given before starting a debugging session.
 By checking the correctness of the judgments against this module, correct nodes can be deleted from the tree. - Constructed terms (that is, terms built only with constructors, defined by means of the ctor attribute) of certain sorts or built with some operators can be considered final, which indicates that they cannot be further rewritten.
-For example, we could consider terms of sorts Nat and List (and hence its subsort Pos) to be final and thus the nodes marked with (\heartsuit) in Fig. 15 would be removed from the tree. - Moreover, we consider that constructed terms are in normal form and thus they are automatically removed from the tree.
-For example, the nodes marked with (a) in Figs. 14 and 15 will be removed from the debugging tree.
+For example, we could consider terms of sorts Nat and List (and hence its subsort Pos) to be final and thus the nodes marked with (\heartsuit) in Figure 15 would be removed from the tree. - Moreover, we consider that constructed terms are in normal form and thus they are automatically removed from the tree.
+For example, the nodes marked with (♠) in Figures 14 and 15 will be removed from the debugging tree.